latchbio/latch/docs/source/tutorials/nextflow.md

 ### Defining Workflow GUI

-To expose workflow parameters to a user-friendly workflow GUI, you can use the `LatchMetadata` object.
+To expose workflow parameters in a user-friendly workflow GUI, you can use the `LatchMetadata` object.
 An important point to note is that all workflow arguments need to be added to the `parameters` key of LatchMetadata for them to display on the GUI.
-For an exhaustive list of how workflow argument and their Python types map to the front-end interface, visit [Customizing Your Interface](../basics/customizing_interface.md)
+For an exhaustive list of how workflow arguments and their respective Python types map to a front-end component, see [Customizing Your Interface](../basics/customizing_interface.md)

 ```python
 """The metadata included here will be injected into your interface."""